SadmanSakibPantho/AB-Testing-Data-Analysis/README.md

 **A/B testing parameters and choice of statistical tests**

 Since the website is a retail ecommerce website, the following Key Performance Indicators are important:
--	Number of new users
+-	Number of repeat visits
 -	Bounce rate
 -	Conversion rate
 -	Average session duration